xlink-network/xlink-docs/developers/contracts/btc-peg-in-endpoint.md

 #### `finalize-peg-in-cross`
 ###### _(in contract btc-peg-in-endpoint-v2-05)_
 This function manages the peg-in process for transferring BTC to Stacks with support for cross-chain routing.
 It validates the provided Bitcoin transaction (which represents the transfer of BTC to a peg-in address on the Bitcoin network), ensuring it has been mined and meets the necessary conditions including an approved peg-in address.
 The function also performs additional checks involving a "reveal transaction," which specifies the token and chain-id for the destination chain.
 Once the transaction is validated, the function calculates fees, verifies that the asset being transferred is approved for bridging operations in the `.btc-bridge-registry-v2-01` contract, and registers the transaction status.
-Once validated, the function mints bridged BTC tokens and sends them to the recipient specified in the transaction details via the `.cross-router-v2-03 contract`.
+Once validated, the function mints bridged BTC tokens and sends them to the recipient specified in the transaction details via the `.cross-router-v2-03`.
 If the validation or routing fails, a refund is executed.

 ##### Parameters
 ```lisp